rpothin/servicebus-csharp-function-dataverse/README.md

 It is a GitHub repository using the [**Azure Developer CLI**](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview) to get you up and running on Azure quickly in a scenario where you need to process messages from an Azure Service Bus to a Dataverse environment through a C# Azure Functions app.

-It contains components (GitHub workflow, Azure DevOps pipeline, infrastructure as code in Bicep, C# Azure Functions app code...) that will help you be up and running quickly.
+It contains components (infrastructure as code in Bicep, C# Azure Functions application code...) that will help you be up and running quickly.

 ## 📖 Documentation

 ### Prerequisites

+> **Note**
+> If you plan to use a devcontainer definiton, like for [GitHub Codespaces](https://github.com/features/codespaces), the one included in this repository contains all the things you will need to start working with this template.

 The following prerequisites are required to use this solution.
-Please ensure that you have them all installed locally.
+Please ensure that you checked all these points before starting.

 - [Git](https://git-scm.com/)
 - [GitHub CLI (v2.3+)](https://github.com/cli/cli)